-Under enduring exit capacity arrangements (from 1st October 2012), NTS Exit (Flat) Capacity for both DNOs and shippers must be secured through an annual application window (held in July of each year), an ad-hoc application (between October and June of the gas year) or for Developers only through an Advanced Reservation of Capacity Agreement (ARCA) with National Grid where specific reinforcement to the system is required.
+Under enduring exit capacity arrangements (from 1st October 2012), NTS Exit (Flat) Capacity for both DNOs and shippers must be secured through an annual application window (held in July of each year), an ad-hoc application (between October and June of the gas year) or through a Planning & Advanced Reservation of Capacity Agreement (PARCA) with National Grid.
+Where specific reinforcement work to the system may be required, developers can also secure capacity through a PARCA.
 NTS Exit (Flexibility) Capacity and pressure requirements for DNOs will continue to be booked through the OCS process.

-Further detail on the release of exit capacity on the NTS is given in National Grid's Exit Capacity Release Methodology Statement ("ExCR")12.
+Further detail on the release of exit capacity on the NTS is given in National Grid's Exit Capacity Release Methodology Statement ("ExCR")11.